name-ethnicity-classifier/model-training/README.md

 # Create nationality group dataset
 python ./create_dataset.py --name <choose dataset name> --classes african eastAsian --is_group_level
 ```
 You need to choose your nationalities or groups from the ``./datasets/nationalities.json`` file.
+You can additionally specify the class ``else`` which will contain random names from all non-specified classes.

 When your dataset has been created there will be a new folder ``./datasets/preprocessed_datasetas/<dataset-name>/``.